aspose-cells/Aspose.Cells-Products/cells/en/net/chart/create-candlestick-chart/_index.md

 - Alternatively, get the offline MSI installer or all DLLs in a ZIP file from <a href="https://downloads.aspose.com/cells/net">downloads</a>

 {{% /blocks/products/pf/agp/feature-section-col %}}
-{{% blocks/products/pf/agp/code-block title="Following source code shows how to create a High-Low-Close Stock Chart to MS Excel XLSX file using C#." offSpacer="" %}}
+{{% blocks/products/pf/agp/code-block title="Following source code shows how to create a Candlestick(Open-High-Low-Close Stock) Chart to MS Excel XLSX file using C#." offSpacer="" %}}

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "create-open-high-low-close-stock-chart.cs" >}}